mne-tools/mne-python/doc/source/python_tutorial.rst

 What else can you do?
 ^^^^^^^^^^^^^^^^^^^^^

-    - morph stc from one brain to another for group studies
-    - estimate power in the source space
-    - estimate noise covariance matrix from Raw and Epochs
     - detect heart beat QRS component
     - detect eye blinks and EOG artifacts
+	- compute SSP projections to remove ECG or EOG artifacts
+	- compute Independent Component Analysis (ICA) to remove artifacts or select latent sources
+    - estimate noise covariance matrix from Raw and Epochs
+	- visualize cross-trial response dynamics using epochs images- estimate power in the source space
+	- estimate connectivity in sensor and source space
+    - morph stc from one brain to another for group studies
+	- visualize source estimates
+	- export raw, epochs, and evoked data to other python data analysis libraries i.e. pandas and nitime

 Want to know more ?
 ^^^^^^^^^^^^^^^^^^^